 The Underlying Cause

-Whey protein and other milk products increase insulinlike growth factor-1, or IGF-I. IGF-1 is a hormone that is believed to support muscle growth, according to the The University of New Mexico.
-However, it is also linked to an increase in sebum production, which might contribute to acne.
-When you consume whey protein, it causes an insulin spike, notes a paper published in the "Nestle Nutrition Workshop Series Pediatric Program."
-This leads to an overgrowth of skin cells, excess inflammation and oil production.
-In those who are prone, these factors may result in acne lesions.
+Whey protein and other milk products increase insulin-like growth factor-1, or IGF-1.
+According to the University of New Mexico, IGF-1 is a hormone believed to support muscle growth.
+However, because it is linked to an increase in sebum production, IGF-1 might also contribute to acne breakouts.
+As a paper published in the "Nestle Nutrition Workshop Series Pediatric Program" notes, consuming whey protein causes an insulin spike, which leads to breakout-friendly conditions such as an overgrowth of skin cells, excess inflammation and oil production.
+Yikes!

-If you find a correlation between your acne breakouts and whey protein consumption, studies suggest the best option is to discontinue use and consult a doctor for further advice.
-You may also benefit from restricting your consumption of dairy products in general.
-Vegan protein powders, such as hemp protein, pea protein or brown rice protein, are nondairy protein supplements.
-You can also get protein from dietary sources, such as meat, poultry and fish.
+Are you finding that your acne breakouts and whey protein consumption correlate?
+The best option might be to discontinue use and consult a doctor for further advice, studies suggest.
+You might also benefit from restricting your consumption of dairy products.
+Some nondairy protein supplements to consider trying are vegan protein powders, including hemp, pea and brown rice.
+Foods such as meat, poultry and fish are also great sources of protein!

 - MedlinePlus: Acne